What you don’t know about metal roofs will definitely hurt you

 “Should I hire my local roofing company to install my new metal roof?”
 That’s another great question.
 The roofing contractor has been installing roofs for 25 years, why shouldn’t I trust them to install my new metal roof?
 After all, they install asphalt shingles, how much different could it be to install a metal shingle?
 Well, you don’t know what you don’t know.
 Metal roof installations require time, skill and precision.
 Your asphalt roofing contractor has probably installed most of those projects in a day or two; it’s a fast installation.
 They say, “Oh sure, we can do metal roofs.
 We have been roofing for 25 years; we do it all.
 In fact, last year we installed a metal roof”……really?

 If you’re considering a metal roof for your home, you’ll want the answers to these, and maybe a few more, questions.
-To get some insight into what metal roof you should be considering and who should install it, click on the learn more button, so you definitely don’t get hurt.
+To get some insight into what metal roof you should be considering and who should install it, click on the button below, so you definitely don’t get hurt.